 Serpinh1 (also known as HSP47/Colligin/CBP1) is an ER-resident, collagen-specific molecular chaperone belonging to the serpin superfamily.
 Despite its serpin domain, HSP47 lacks protease inhibitor activity and instead functions exclusively as a substrate-specific chaperone for procollagens.
 It binds the triple-helical conformation of procollagen Gly-X-Y repeats in the ER, stabilizes the nascent triple helix to prevent premature denaturation and aggregation, and releases procollagen in a pH-dependent manner during ER-to-cis-Golgi transport.
 Hsp47 knockout mice die before E11.5 with severe defects in collagen biosynthesis, fibril formation, and basement membrane integrity (PMID:10995453).
 HSP47 interacts with types I through V collagens in vitro, making it a broad collagen chaperone rather than a type-specific one.
 It is the first substrate-specific molecular chaperone identified in mammals.
+Falcon deep research independently corroborates this interpretation and highlights that the serpin fold should not be used to infer serine protease inhibitor activity for this protein.

 | GO Term | Evidence | Action | Reason |